Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

+## v 1.1.23 to v.1.1.24
+The update fixes issues which arise in some cases with the GoogleAds-IMA-iOS-SDK dependency

 ## v 1.1.22 to v.1.1.23
 The update adds support for pre-roll ads.
 See the new method `playWithAdsWithAdTagURL:playerContainer:playerViewController:;` in the class `ZiggeoPlayer`